Foster Care

 Foster parents in Ohio receive a monthly stipend to help cover the cost of caring for a child.

 The amount of the stipend depends on the child's age and needs.
-These funds can be used for everyday expenses like food, clothing, and transportation.
+These funds can be used for everyday expenses like food, clothing, and transportation for the child in care.
 There may be higher stipends available for children with special needs or those in therapeutic care.

 Medical Assistance